 The credits roll and then we see Elizabeth leaving the prison.
 George Dupont and Congressman Sperling are facing charges of conspiracy, corruption, and abuse of powers.
 The public now knows Elizabeth was the victim of a smear campaign and the amendment is passed into law.

 Elizabeth Sloane (Jessica Chastain) is an aggressive lobbyist who leaves the firm she works at when they demand she fights an amendment which would make background checks mandatory for gun owners.
 Instead, she begins using her skill set to fight for the amendment.

-As she begins to make momentum, her previous firm finds some evidence proving she bribed the Kenyan government to get a bill dropped and uses it to indict her, to taint her reputation, simultaneously taking down the amendment.
+As she begins to make momentum, her previous firm finds some evidence proving she bribed the Indonesian government to get a bill dropped and uses it to indict her, to taint her reputation, simultaneously taking down the amendment.